netbiolab/scHumanNet/README.md

 ```

 Sort each genepair alphabetically and add LLS weight from HumanNetv3.
 Elements of `sorted.net.list` are stored as edgelist.
-This is later useful for assessing overlap between scHumanNets
+This is later useful for assessing edge overlap between scHumanNets

 ``` r
 sorted.net.list <- SortAddLLS(Celltype.specific.networks, reference.network = graph.hn3)